kaangokdemir/github-version-bumper/README.md

 ## TODO

 - Currently only supports `json` need to support `yaml` an `toml` files as well.
-- Currently only updates version key in json files.
-Make it customizable.
 - Currently only patches the version.
 Minor and major versions could be updatable as well.
 - Migrate to TypeScript.